flub78/multitenant/doc/continuous_delivery.md

 ## Upgrade - End to End testing

 This environment is never reset.
-It emulates a customer who would upgrade and keep its data.
+It emulates a customer who would upgrade and keep data from one version to the next.

 * After migration end to end tests are run.
 * There are some tests to check that data has persisted across the update